Pakistan Says It Scrambled Fighters To Intercept Indian Jets Violating Its Airspace (Updated)

 The Pakistan-based Jaish-e-Mohammed terrorist group claimed responsibility for the attack, which killed 40 Indian military personnel and injured dozens more.
 The Indian government subsequently accused Pakistani authorities of being complicit in the bombing.
 The final status of Jammu and Kashmir has been at the center of a long-running and often violent dispute between India and Pakistan since the United Kingdom partitioned its Indian colony in 1947 and subsequently granted independence to both countries.

-"The next steps will be taken by our armed forces," Indian Prime Minister Narendra Modi had said on Feb.
-16, 2019, raising concerns that the two countries, both of which have nuclear weapons, might be headed toward another major conflict.
+have nuclear weapons, might be headed toward another major conflict.
 "What should be the time, what should be the plan, and what should be the form, they have been authorized to take all these decisions," he added.

 Pakistani Prime Minister Imran Khan had promised to take action against Pakistan-based groups if India provides "actionable intelligence," but Indian authorities dismissed this offer as "lame excuse," given Jaish-e-Mohammed's known history of operating from Pakistani territory.
 Khan also threatened "retaliation, without even thinking," in response to any unilateral India strike.

 There is no official statement from the Indian government about the incident so far, but Indian news outlets and defense analysts, citing anonymous sources, are reporting that a flight of Indian Mirage 2000 combat jets struck at least one Jaish-e-Mohammed camp across the line of control.
 It is still unclear exactly where the strike or strikes may have occurred and whether or not the stores that fell near Balakot were part of the operation.